davewsmith/play/dockerized-flask-celery/NOTES.md

 ## Goals

-  * Work up a clean way of dockerizing a Celery worker for a Flask app x Test what we can do with Multiprocessing or MultiThreading in the worker
-  * (Optional) dockerize the Flask app
+  x Work up a clean way of dockerizing a Celery worker for a Flask app x (Optional) dockerize the Flask app x Hooking up a database
   * Work out the dance moves for migrations

 ## Non-Goals

+  * (Demoted from Goal) Test what we can do with Multiprocessing or MultiThreading in the worker
-  * Making it look good (styling) x Hooking up a database
+  * Making it look good (styling)

 ## TO DO